-The General Farming Course-See page 18 and 19.
+The General Farming Course-See page 18.
 This is our main course requiring two winters of 15 weeks each and 36 credits to receive the certificate.
 Each winter is divided into three terms.
-The first year is a requirement for all who are not high school graduates or its equivalent.
-In the second year and extended schedule on page . . are suggestions for those who wish to take a third winter at the College.
+The first year is a requirement for all who are not high school graduates or have had two years of agriculture in high school or its equivalent.
+In the second year and extended schedule on page 19 are suggestions for those who wish to take a third winter at the College.
 Upon completion of the third year a special certificate is granted.